Bicycles and Seniors – I Bet You Haven’t Forgotten How

 The benefits of riding bikes are numerous.
 As always, remember, before starting any activity, you want to have your doctor’s clearance to do so.

-If you have limitations and do not have easy access to the outside, a stationary bike is a great alternative for getting in some activity.
+If you have limitations and cannot easily access the outside, a stationary bike is a great alternative for getting in some activity.
+You can search the internet for group rides in your area or participate in biking tours.

-Bicycles and Seniors - Grandparents with Grandchildren
+Video: Bicycles and Seniors

 Safety First